-Anne is the Director of Data Management at Collegiate Academies.
+Anne is the Director of Data & Analytics at Collegiate Academies.
 In her role, she supports schools by ensuring they have access to the data and resources they need to best serve our scholars.
 She holds a BA from The Ohio State University and served as a Teach for America Corps member in the Mississippi Delta.
 Prior to joining the Collegiate Academies team, Anne served in many roles as an educator, including principal, director of curriculum and instruction, and teacher.

 Anne is excited to spearhead the work to make to make Collegiate Academies the most data-driven organization possible.

 Amelia is the Grants Manager at Collegiate Academies.
 She works to secure the resources that our schools need to prepare all students to be successful into adulthood.
 Amelia has a B.A. from Marquette University in Milwaukee, WI with a double major in French and Spanish language and literature.
 In May 2017, she will graduate with a Master of Business Administration degree from Loyola University.
 Amelia’s first job in education was teaching high school English for a year outside of Paris, France.
 Since then, she has spent years working in a variety of academic settings, fulfilling a range of roles from interpreting to marketing to budget and facilities management.
 Most recently, she was the International Education Coordinator in Loyola University’s Center for International Education where she managed administration and marketing of study abroad programs.